2018 Swedish general election: Minor parties

 Parties with less than 4% of the vote do not get any seats in the Riksdag.

 Feminist Initiative (FI; Feministiskt Initiativ), led by former Left Party leader Gudrun Schyman, was the country's ninth-largest party, and was represented in the European Parliament following the 2014 European election.
 The party received 0.4% of the vote in the election, compared to 3% in the previous election 2014.

 The Pirate Party (PP; Piratpartiet) won representation in the 2009–14 European Parliament, but its subsequent runs for office had been less successful.
 It has been mentioned in some polls as the tenth-largest party, but appeared to be far from having a chance to break the threshold at a domestic level.

-The Alternative for Sweden (Alternativ för Sverige) was a party with no representation in the Riksdag.
+The Alternative for Sweden (AfS, Alternativ för Sverige) was a party with no representation in the Riksdag.
 It was formed from members expelled from the Sweden Democrats in 2015, and was led by Gustav Kasselstrand.
 The party received 0.3% of the vote, and thus failed to enter the Riksdag in this election.